Komatsu, Ishikawa: Climate

-Komatsu has a humid continental climate (Köppen Cfa) characterized by mild summers and cold winters with heavy snowfall.
+Komatsu has a humid subtropical climate (Köppen Cfa) characterized by mild summers and cold winters with heavy snowfall.
 The average annual temperature in Komatsu is 14.3 °C. The average annual rainfall is 2521 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.8 °C, and lowest in January, at around 2.9 °C.

 Demographics

 Per Japanese census data, the population of Komatsu peaked around the year 2000 and has declined slightly since.

 History

 The area around Komatsu was part of ancient Kaga Province.
 The area became part Kaga Domain under the Edo period Tokugawa shogunate.
 Komatsu housed the retirement castle of Maeda Toshitsune.
 While nearly all of the castle was demolished, its garden still remains as Rojou Park (芦城公園).
 In the spring, this is one of the prefecture's best spots for cherry blossom viewing.
 Following the Meiji restoration, the area was organised into Nomi District, Ishikawa.
 The town of Komatsu was established with the creation of the modern municipalities system on April 1, 1889.
 Komatsu merged with surrounding municipalities to become a city on December 1, 1940.